Skip to main content

 Pro Tip

 The 3-pack strategy for serious preppers is: one on your wrist, one in your bug-out bag, one in your car's emergency kit.
 That gives you 30 feet of total paracord distributed across three locations — so you always have survival cord within reach regardless of where an emergency finds you.
-The matching black design means you won't accidentally grab the wrong bracelet from a mixed kit.
+The matching black design means you will not accidentally grab the wrong bracelet from a mixed kit.

 All-black tactical aesthetic looks professional and blends with any outfit